SarahAndyshak/French-Bakery.Solution/README.md

 * .Net

 ## Description
-The app should allow the user to interact with the console to specify an order of bread and/or pastry, and then return the price of that order.
+The user interacts with the console, answering prompts about how many loaves of bread and/or pastries they would like to buy, and their total cost is returned to them.

 ### Setup Instructions